 Clyde, North Carolina is a Smoky Mountain version of cozy, small-town Americana.
 Located just 20 miles west of Asheville, Clyde has a long, rich history of providing shelter for weary Appalachian travelers—a tradition manifested today in the Southern charm you’ll find around every corner.
 It’s a spot to enjoy the authentic beauties of a picture-perfect mountain town: unfiltered views of the Smokies, memoirs to remember the past, and Appalachian culture in every store, home, and restaurant.

-CENTRALLY LOCATED TO ALL WESTERN NORTH CAROLINA HAS TO OFFER!
+CENTRALLY LOCATED TO ALL WESTERN NC HAS TO OFFER

 A perfect home base for your mountain trip, Clyde is a short drive to Haywood County’s other towns: Maggie Valley, Waynesville, Lake Junaluska, and Canton.
-Reach Asheville in 29 minutes, Gatlinburg in 80 minutes, or just take a scenic cruise along the Blue Ridge Parkway and explore any of the towns you come across.
+Reach Asheville in 29 minutes or just take a scenic cruise along the Blue Ridge Parkway and explore any of the towns you come across.